jpeach/rpi/README.md

   the SD card (32G in my case), however trying to generate a large image causes OOM errors and kernel oops on my dev host.
 Need to investigate how to repartition the device and resize the image after the fact.
+* rsync protocol mismatch. macOS 10.14.16 has rsync 2.6.9, which appears to not be compatible with the modern 3.1.3 when compression is enabled.
+The error message you get is `rsync: This rsync lacks old-style --compress due to its external zlib.
+Try -zz.`.
+Upgrading to the Homebrew version of rsync and using `-zz` fixes this.